Nikolice/Learn-you-a-Haskell-for-great-good/01_starting_out/01_ready_set_go.md

 Al-right; let's get started!

-If you're the sort of horrible person (who – doesn't read introductions to things and you skipped it) – you might want to read the last section in the introduction (any way), because – it explains, what you need (to follow this tutorial) and – how we're going to load functions.
-The first thing we're going to do – is run `ghc`'s interactive mode and call some function – to get a very basic feel for “Haskell”… Open your terminal – and type in: `ghci`… You – will be greeted: with something like this:
+If you're the sort of *horrible* person (who – doesn't read the introductions to things, and you’ve skipped it), – you – *might* want to read the *last* section (in the introduction) (any way), because – it explains, what do you *need* (in order – to follow, this tutorial) and – *how* we're going to “load” functions… The first thing we're going to do – is to run the `ghc`'s interactive mode; and – call some function, – to get a *very* basic feel (for “Haskell”)…

+Open your terminal – and – type in: `ghci`… You – will be greeted: with some-thing *like* this:

 ```text
 GHCi, version 6.8.2: http://www.haskell.org/ghc/  :? for help